contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 . . .
 ```

-While this is going on `tutorial-node2`, let's run run tcpdump on eth2 on `tutorial-node`
+While this is going on `tutorial-node2`, let's run tcpdump on eth2 on `tutorial-node`
-and confirm how rx/tx packets look like on it
+and confirm how rx/tx packets look on it:

 ```
 vagrant@tutorial-node1:~$ sudo tcpdump -e -i eth2 icmp